A guide to climbing Huayna Picchu. What to expect and if it is worth it – pictures included.

 Huchuy Picchu: After climbing Huayna Picchu

 The lower half of the descent will be a piece of cake.
 Okay, never that.
 It will still be steep, and it will still be quite exhausting.
-You will already start cursing the stairs, the humidity, and the high altitude.
+You will already start cursing the stairs, the humidity, and the high altitude (again: roughly 2700 meters above sea level).
 But do not despair, but rather focus on the second highlight you should not miss: Huchuy Picchu.

 Huchuy Picchu is the little mountain right behind Machu Picchu.
-It’s only 100 meters higher than the ruins so quite easy to climb.
+It’s only 100 meters higher than the ruins (almost the same height as the temple of the sun) so quite easy to climb.
 Why do you need to see it?
 Quite simple: The view from Wayna Picchu is as staggering as the climb upwards.
 But for taking pictures Wayna is actually too high up (except you are carrying the biggest telephoto lens in history).

 How do you climb Huchuy Picchu?
 At one point, quite close to the checkpoint, the path branches off.
 A little sign will tell you where to go (note: you will also frequently hear Wayna Picchu, it is the same as Huayna Picchu – just a different spelling of the original Quechua name).
 Expect some more stairs, the same kind of incline and the same kind of abyss to your sides.